MonashNovaRover/nova/nixfiles/doc/home-manager.md

 Users called `nova` will have a standard team configuration enabled.
 If you do not want this, choose another username.

-Available options can be found [in the module definitions](../home).
+Available options can be found in the [option documentation](https://hydra.ulna.leivenzon.id.au/manual/home-manager).